Support > Getting Started > Website Terminology

-As well as this, pages that ask for personal details will be targeted and browsers have will show a “not secure” message to warn off customers from non-SSL pages and even websites altogether.
+As well as this, pages that ask for personal details will be targeted and browsers will show a “not secure” message to deter website visitors from using and entering details on non-SSL pages.

-Google have also announced that they would adjust their indexing system so that more https:// pages were crawled, meaning that these https:// pages will receive an SEO boost.
+Google also announced that they would adjust their indexing system so that https:// pages were crawled by default, meaning that these https:// pages will receive an SEO boost.
 With search engines now prioritising secure sites and content, having SSL encryption on your site has become even more imperative.

-Please note: If you purchase an SSL certificate for your website externally from Create you will not be able to add it to your Create website.
+Please note: If you have purchased an SSL certificate for your website externally from Create you will not be able to add it to your Create website.
 Our system does not support externally purchased SSL Certificates.